- enhanced cleaning

 - consider providing hand sanitiser gel at the entry and exit from the facility.
 With thorough hand washing, the contamination of contact surfaces on leaving the facilities should be minimised.

-Physical distancing is an important measure which helps reduce the risk of transmission.
-Measures to ensure physical distancing may include:
+Even though the law has changed, it’s important people keep thinking about how the virus can be transmitted.
+Physical distancing is still an important measure which helps reduce the risk of transmission.
+Measures to encourage physical distancing may include

 - consider the route to and from toilets, in particular how to maintain physical distancing and cleaning of possible touchpoints